 He was named Haskell’s Outstanding Engineering Mentor in 2017, the only non-engineer ever to receive the honor.
 Colleagues and proteges commonly say that working on a job site with Neudeck is a master class in the practical application of engineering theory – and the school of hard knocks.

 “He has so much experience seeing what did work and what didn't work,” McLeer said.
 “Those are the key moments that most of us have.
 When we're on site with him and he's pointing out things, that's when you really grab it and learn it.”

 McLeer and Neudeck recently were on the site of Project ECO, a massive facility for an internationally known winemaker and distributor, where standard methods of soil testing reported that widespread over-excavation was necessary.

 As is common practice, the testing company obtained its results using a piece of equipment, called a Kessler Dynamic Cone, and techniques that dated to the 1950s.
 Measurement tolerances are greater on typical projects, but inexact soil readings on Project ECO, because of its scale, would have created the need for 1 million square feet of soil removal and replacement at a cost of more than $2 million.

 Instead, based on their understanding of soils and their recognition of the imprecise measurement equipment and techniques used for the testing, Neudeck and McLeer drilled deeper – or better.

 “We elected to modify the testing protocol and use some innovative methods to calibrate the equipment that I don't think anybody's ever done before,” Neudeck said.
 “Matt and I used an instrument called a dilatometer.
-Using that sophisticated technique, we were able to recalibrate the equipment the testing agency used, and we were able to prove that the soils had adequate strength to support foundations with only a very minor amount of over-excavation.”
+Using that sophisticated technique, we were able to recalibrate the equipment the testing agency used, and we were able to prove that the soils had adequate strength to support foundations without only a very minor amount of over-excavation.”